Developer Guide Help

 AND logic between filters

-All filters that are independent to another are AND logic filters.
-For example, if HPO filter and ORDO filters are used at the same time, the result must be matched to both HPO and ORDO terms.
+All filters that are independent of each other use AND logic.
+For example, if an HPO filter and an ORDO filter are applied simultaneously, the results must match both the HPO and ORDO terms.

-Specially, some filters allowing multiple instances of the same type.
-For example, HPO filters can be provided multiple times.
-They are also AND logic between each other.
-If 2 HPO filters are provided:
+Specifically, some filters allow multiple instances of the same filter type.
+For example, multiple HPO filters can be applied at once.
+These multiple filters are also combined using AND logic.
+If two HPO filters are provided:

 { "hpo": [ { "terms": [ "0000001", "0000002", "0000003" ], "similarity": 0.5, "minimumMatch": 2, "useOrphanet": true }, { "terms": [ "0000004", "0000005", "0000006" ], "similarity": 0.5, "minimumMatch": 2, "useOrphanet": true } ] }

-• Matches at least 2 terms from the first HPO filter, AND
+• Match at least 2 terms from the first HPO filter, AND

-• Matches at least 2 terms from the second HPO filter.
+• Match at least 2 terms from the second HPO filter.

 OR logic within filters